Aspiring Administrators

 Another question that was asked was, “If you could tell an aspiring principal one thing, what would that be?”

 This one is pretty simple for me.
 I would say, “Keep growing!”
 Learning does not end when you get your diploma.
+Visit this website to learn more about obtaining diplomas.
 Learning is life long.
 I tell teacher all the time, “Do not depend on your administrators or school district to develop you professionally.”
 That may sound strange coming from someone who is in part responsible for developing and delivering PD at the campus level but I mean it.

 I highly encourage teachers to seek out learning opportunities that interest them.
 This is something I practice personally.
 For example, just this past month I spent one Saturday attending EdCamp Dallas and another Saturday attending TCEA Emerge.
 No one said I had to go, most times I go alone to these things because sadly many people around me are not interested.